Chapter 14: World War II and its aftermath

 Apart from the heroic celebrations of Hollywood and its paper stars, and the iron men of stuffy Soviet propaganda, Italian Neorealism found saints in the drab clothes of plebeians or petit bourgeoisie trying to eke through life.
 Everyday life—with its dire moments of poverty, oppression, injustice, and desperation—was the setting onto which Neorealist filmmakers projected their stories.
 It was a plain canvas that had been basically ignored by previous artists.

 1948’s Bicycle Thieves by Vittorio De Sica depicted the fear, hope, desperation, and haplessness through the eyes of a child following his father in painful and heartbreaking pursuit of a stolen bicycle.
 The recovery of the bicycle, we know, would guarantee a job for the father and bread on the table for this destitute family after the war.
 Yet we also know that in the eyes of the child, the economic return is vague and foggy.
-What is concrete is the suffering of the father, multiplied many fold by the empathy the child feels for the parent, as he clings to his hand and turns time and again up to check his father’s expression and feelings.
+What is concrete is the suffering of the father, multiplied many fold by the empathy the child feels for the parent, as he clings to his hand and turns time and again to check his father’s expression and feelings.

 We don’t see the father’s mood, but we stare aghast at the child’s horror, reflecting and multiplying like a mirror the desperate situation.
 It was the roaming of Ulysses once again, not to go home but to find a promised small treasure, a tool to survival for his family, and told through eyes of the son Telemachus, and not the protagonist.
 The son is the one for whom the father toils and suffers to find the bicycle, but his very suffering for the suffering for the son make the son suffer even more as he witnesses his father’s pain.

 These are not heroes; they are saints, victims of a drama bigger than themselves and yet which they manage to stand up to.
 In Roberto Rossellini’s 1946 Rome, Open City, the wife, bigger-than-life actress Anna Magnani, runs after the Nazi truck that is taking away her husband, yelling and shouting his name.
-We are already she is at the end of the rope, it is already too much, and yet the director has an anonymous Nazi machine gun strike and kill the running wife.
+We are already she is at the end of her rope, it is already too much, and yet the director has an anonymous Nazi machine gun strike and kill the running wife.
 It is the power of Greek tragedy finding a modern embodiment, and movies touching emotions and piercing through any veil.

-These stories could be seen as an exaltation of the poor people, bringing them to the forefront of life, as the communist tenets prescribed; or they can be considered tales of individual endeavor of resistance against all odds.
+These stories could be seen as an exaltation of poor people, bringing them to the forefront of life, as the communist tenets prescribed; or they can be considered tales of individual endeavor of resistance against all odds.
 Against either tradition, there is no salvific happy ending, and the audience, even now after so many decades, leaves the screen encumbered with a sense of uneasiness and disquiet.

-The films had an explosion of success, to which critics found precedents for instance in French and Japanese directors such as Jean Renoir and Ozu Yasujiro.
+The films had an explosion of success, for which critics found precedents for instance in French and Japanese directors such as Jean Renoir and Ozu Yasujiro.
 Some Italian conservatives branded those movies “dirty laundry that shouldn’t be washed in public.”
 For Italian intellectuals, it was a vindication after years of oppression.
 For many common Italians, still destitute and jobless, the global success of those films was a sign of hope for Italy.

 After the initial success of the genre, the artists moved into a lighter zone.
 The horrors of poverty became a magic fairy tale in De Sica’s Miracle in Milan and then slid into the bitter-sweet Italian tragedy-comedy of 1951 Luchino Visconti’s Bellissima and 1957 Federico Fellini’s Nights of Cabiria.
 In 1948 director Pietro Germi explored a previously untouched subject, the problems in the south and with the Mafia, in In Name of the Law.
 The style, with horse-riding and shootings, presented Sicily like the American West, and thus inspired the future genre of the Spaghetti Western (the American Western movies produced in Italy in the 1960s and 1970s).
 Yet the subject touched for the first time a very raw nerve that affects Italy even now—the problem of the underdeveloped south.